blackrat/acts_as_enumeration/README.md

 is_not_paul_or_michael_or_like which has the same effect as !(is_paul || is_michael? || is_luke?) or !is?(:paul, :michael, :luke)

-CAVEAT: due to the mechanism that the method_missing uses in is someone actually had the name "not bruce", the combinations cannot use this as the first element. i.e. "not <anything>" not just "not bruce".
+CAVEAT: Due to the mechanism that the method_missing uses, if someone actually had the name "not bruce", the combination query cannot use this as the first element. i.e. "not <anything>" not just "not bruce".

 So a combination of is_not_bruce_or_paul? would have to be written